PassbirdCo/MetaKeepCodeSamples/lambda/business-wallet/token-swap/README.md

 The project is organized as follows:

-- [scripts](./scripts): Contains the scripts to import already deployed smart contract and invoke its functions.
+- [scripts](./scripts): Contains the scripts to import already deployed smart contracts and invoke its functions.

 ## Quick start